oVirt/ovirt-site/source/feature/hostconfiguration.html.md

 #### UX

-*   In tab "Host Configuration" as part of Add\\EditHost form - The content of vdsm.conf file is exposed after clicking on "Fetch Current Host Configuration" - For new host this will show ovirt-host-deploy defaults [TBD: not sure how to fetch the defaults. it can be overrided by ovirt-host-deploy conf files..]
+*   In tab "Host Configuration" as part of EditHost form - The content of vdsm.conf file is exposed after clicking on "Fetch Current Host Configuration" - For new host this will show ovirt-host-deploy defaults [TBD: not sure how to fetch the defaults. it can be overrided by ovirt-host-deploy conf files..]

 ### Open Issues